DevKhalyd/rg_portfolio/README.md

 # TODO

 - Add the icon of my website to the PWA

-- Test in a local server the application for mobile
+- Test in a local server the application for mobile the [PWA]

+# Run locally with own server

+`flutter run -d chrome --web-hostname 192.168.1.69 --web-port 8888`

 # RG Portfolio